dostonnabotov/weather-scout/README.md

 # 🌤️ Weather Scout v1.4

-Get up-to-date with the latest weather news in your city or anywhere in the world.
+Get up-to-date with the latest weather news in your city or anywhere in the world with this telegram bot.

 ![Bot preview](/public/images/bot-preview.jpg)